All content © 199 - 2022 Penny Lane Domestic Appliances. - Brand logos and images for informational purposes only.

 Our customers are always concerned

-about damaging their washing machine by
+about damaging their washing machine

-overloading.
-What causes more damage
+by overloading.
+What will cause more

-than overloading the machine is washing
+damage than overloading your machine is

-one large heavy item by itself – or one
+washing one large heavy item by itself

-large heavy item with a number of light
+– or one heavy item with a number of light

 Don't wash bath